-My Indiana tummy tuck patients love their results—most of them wish they’d taken the plunge earlier than they did.
+Indiana tummy tuck patients at my plastic surgery practice come from throughout the Schererville, Merrillville, and Valparaiso area and love their results.
+Most of them wish they’d taken the plunge earlier than they did.
 Knowing how many of my patients are considering this procedure, I’m sharing these tips to make recovery even easier!

 Get Time Off